bolonobolo/bolonobolo.github.io/_posts/2019-12-30-Linux-shellcode-alphanumeric.md

 push eax
 ```

 Now we have the basic elements for the execve, it's time to load everything in the registers using PUSHAD/POPAD.
-PUSHAD isn't in the table but POPAD is so what we need to do is to emulate a PUSHAD and then call a POPAD.
+PUSHAD isn't in the table but POPAD is, so what we need to do is to emulate a PUSHAD and then call a POPAD.
 PUSHAD is an instruction that load registers on the stack in this order: EAX, ECX, EDX, EBX, ESP, EBP, ESI, and EDI
 Our PUSHAD is a little bit different: EDX, ECX, EBX, EAX, ESP, EBP, ESI, EDI.
 In this manner when we call POPAD we will put all the things in the right places.

 |PUSHAD instruction | Personalized PUSHAD instruction |